-This is very time consuming and detail-oriented work.
-It’s extremely important for your site from a troubleshooting perspective, since it can highlight what is negatively impacting your site’s health, but it doesn’t always result in a dramatic improvement it’s just one piece of the puzzle.
+This is a very time consuming and detail-oriented work.
+It’s extremely important for your site from a troubleshooting perspective since it can highlight what is negatively impacting your site’s health, but it doesn’t always result in a dramatic improvement it’s just one piece of the puzzle.

 When you have removed old options, you can now analyze the Options table and determine the size of the options that are being autoloaded by using the “sum” and “length“ functions in MySQL:

 mysql> SELECT SUM(LENGTH(option_value)) as autoload_size FROM wp_options WHERE autoload=’yes’;